 It seems obvious that there are areas of one’s life that someone would wish to keep private but would be in the public interest to disclose.
 There are some cases of media invasion that are completely justified.
-The public need to know if a politician is abusing his position, accepting bribes, or has a hidden agenda that could lead him to act in his own interests rather than in the national interest.
+The public needs to know if a politician is abusing his position, accepting bribes, or has a hidden agenda that could lead him to act in his own interests rather than in the national interest.
 A good example of this would be the scandal in the UK involving David Blunkett (Labour MP) in 2004 when it emerged that he had fast-tracked a visa application for the nanny of his ex-lover.
 I take this to be an abuse of power, as he took advantage of his position for a personal favour.
 Although he denied having any part of it, Blunkett recognised that he had to take responsibility and consequently stepped down as Home Secretary.

-It is difficult to know whether there is justification for invasion of privacy in cases where information about someone’s past is divulged.
-Take, for instance, the case in 2005 when it was reported that then current UK Prime Minister David Cameron had taken drugs at school.
+It is difficult to know whether there is justification for the invasion of privacy in cases where information about someone’s past is divulged.
+Take, for instance, the case in 2005 when it was reported that then-current UK Prime Minister David Cameron had taken drugs at school.
 He refused to comment until 2007 when he admitted to it, but defended himself saying “I didn’t spend the early years of my life thinking: ‘I better not do anything because one day I might be a politician.’”
 It is my opinion that events occurring in someone’s past should remain there as they are not a realistic reflection of what that person is like now.
 Contrast this with Charles Kennedy in 2004 who had drink-related problems which led to a lack of support from his party, meaning he had to resign.
 In this instance the media intrusion, I think, was necessary because his problem was affecting the way he did his job and revealing it was in the public interest.